This is a prerelease version.

 fips

-Once the job is created, you can use state field to manage its lifecycle.
+Once a job is created, you can use state field to manage its lifecycle.
 The following state values are available:

 • Running.
 All the jobs must be created with the Running state.
-It will run the newly created job or will start the Suspended job.
+Runs a newly created job or starts a Suspended job.

 • Restarted.
 Suspends and resumes the job in one step.